AlibabaCloudDocs/dts/intl.en-US/Data Migration/Migration from a user-created database to Alibaba Cloud/Source database: SQL Server/Migrate full data from a user-created SQL Server database to an ApsaraDB RDS for SQL
         Server instance.md

 10. In the Confirm Settings dialog box, specify the **Channel Specification** and select **Data Transmission Service \(Pay-As-You-Go\) Service Terms**.
 11. Click **Buy and Start** to start the data migration task.

-    **Note:** Do not manually stop a task during full data migration.
-Otherwise, data migrated to the destination database will be incomplete.
-Wait until the data migration task automatically stops.
+    **Note:** We recommend that you do not manually stop a data migration task.
+Otherwise, data migrated to the destination instance will be incomplete.
+You can wait until the data migration task automatically stops.

 12. Switch your workloads to the destination RDS instance.